 - 1. The respondent will meet with the administrator, who will advise the respondent of his/her rights and responsibilities under this document.
 At that time, the respondent will be provided with a copy of the complaint and may admit or deny the alleged violation. - 2.
 If the respondent fails to meet with the administrator or fails to admit or deny the alleged violation within five class days of meeting with the administrator, the administrator may take one of the following actions: - a.
 Place a hold on the respondent's registration until the respondent meets with the administrator. - b.
 Refer the case to the appropriate hearing board for a formal hearing. - c.
 Render a decision on the complaint, provided that the administrator may not impose the sanctions of suspension or dismissal.
-If the administrator renders a decision on the com-

-Notices sent via electronic mail will be sent to the individual's official MSU email account.

-A "class day" is a day on which classes are held, including the days of Final Exam Week but excluding weekends.

-- plaint, the respondent shall have five class days from the date of the administrator's decision to request a formal hearing before the appropriate hearing board.
+If the administrator renders a decision on the complaint, the respondent shall have five class days from the date of the administrator's decision to request a formal hearing before the appropriate hearing board.
 Such a request must be made in writing and filed with the administrator.
 Such a request voids the administrator's decision, which will not be shared with the hearing board that hears the complaint.
+In the absence of such a request, the administrator's decision on the complaint will be final.

+15 Notices sent via electronic mail will be sent to the individual's official MSU e-mail account.

+16 A "class day" is a day on which classes are held, including the days of Final Exam Week but excluding weekends.

-In the absence of such a request, the administrator's decision on the complaint will be final. - 3.
-A respondent who admits his/her violation waives his or her right to a hearing on the matter of responsibility.
+- 3. A respondent who admits his/her violation waives his or her right to a hearing on the matter of responsibility.
 In such a situation, the respondent may request that the administrator determine the sanction for the violation or request that the appropriate hearing board determine the sanction. - 4.
 If the respondent denies the violation alleged in the complaint, the complaint will be referred to the appropriate hearing board.
 The hearing should follow in a timely manner.